GabrielTruong/full_MLproject/README.md

 This message will then appear in all of our code whenever using a *try catch* statement.

 ### Logger
 Whenever we get an exception, we will take this exception, log in the logger file and put it in the logger file.

+### Model Development (notebook)
+In this step, we just quickly develop a model in jupyter notebook first.
+The process of model selection is standard but a bit rushed because that is not the purpose of this project.
+After building the model in the notebook, we will map it into production .py file.